 No, you are already authorized to deal with all the coverages that the personal lines broker-agents are licensed to sell.
 Because personal lines coverage categories (property, automobile, flood damage etc.) fall within property & casualty coverages, it is unnecessary to retrieve a separate license.
 Additionally, in regards to pre-licensing qualifications, the property & casualty broker-agent prelicensing certificate also satisfies the personal lines broker-agent prelicensing 32-hour course requirement.
 Therefore, there is no reason to fulfill separate pre-licensing requirements to obtain the personal lines broker-agent license.

-An application fee of $170 must be paid to the California Department of Insurance when submitting the license application.
-However, applicants must pay $50 to sit for a licensing examination before they are allowed to submit an application.
+A $170 application fee must be paid to the California Department of Insurance when submitting the license application.
+Applicants must also pay $50 to sit for a licensing examination before they are allowed to submit an application.
 The licensing process also requires fingerprints that may be an additional cost to the applicant.

 Additional personal lines broker-agent application information and forms are available on the California Department of Insurance website.

-Where to get an insurance broker surety bond
+How do I get an insurance broker surety bond in California?